alfa-haha/midi-to-json/README.md

 2. **Web Music Application Development** - Learn how to build web music applications using JSON-converted MIDI files
 3. **Innovative Application Cases** - Explore creative ways developers are using MIDI to JSON conversion

 The blog aggregation page can be accessed from the main navigation in the header and also from the footer's Quick Links section.

+## SEO Optimization for Multilingual Support

+To improve search engine optimization and ensure proper indexing of our multilingual content, we've implemented the following best practices:

+### URL Structure
+- Each language has its own dedicated URL path, following Google's recommended pattern:
+  - English: `/en/page-name`
+  - Chinese: `/zh/page-name`
+  - Japanese: `/ja/page-name`
+  - Spanish: `/es/page-name`
+  - German: `/de/page-name`

+### Hreflang Implementation
+- All pages include proper `hreflang` tags in the `<head>` section, helping search engines understand relationships between translated pages
+- We use `x-default` hreflang tags to indicate the default language version (English)

+### Canonical URLs
+- Every page has a canonical URL tag to prevent duplicate content issues
+- This ensures search engines know which URL is the primary version for indexing

+### Redirects
+- 301 redirects handle old URL patterns, ensuring users and search engines are directed to the correct language-specific URL
+- The `.htaccess` file contains rules for automatically redirecting users based on URL structure

+### Language Switching
+- The language switcher updates both the UI language and redirects to the appropriate language URL
+- The `i18n.js` file handles detection of language from URL and localStorage preferences

+### XML Sitemap
+- A comprehensive XML sitemap (`sitemap.xml`) includes all language versions of each page
+- Each URL entry includes hreflang annotations matching the on-page implementation

+This implementation ensures our website follows Google's guidelines for multilingual SEO, improving our visibility in search results across different languages and regions.